bhavdeep33/My-ludo-project/README.md

 # My-ludo-project

-It is an intermediate level ludo game project which focuses on implementing core python concepts apart from building just a game.
-It is written in python with pygame and help of other supporting python libraries.
-This game contains almost all features which typical ludo game have.
-Dive into the world of PyLudo and experience the joy of rolling the dice, moving your tokens, and competing against friends!
+This is a ludo game project created in python with pygame and help of other supporting python libraries.
+Apart from building just a game, this project also focuses on implementing core python concepts.
+This project contains almost all features which typical ludo game have.

+So, let's Dive into the world of PyLudo and experience the joy of rolling the dice, moving your tokens, and competing against friends!

 ## Game features:

 Just like typical ludo game, this project include following features:
-- Roll dice and move players
+- Rolling dice and moving players
-- Kill other players
+- Killing other players
-- Auto detect movable players according to dice count and auto move players
+- Auto detecting movable players according to dice count and auto moving players
 - Grouping players if more than one players are in same block
 - Popping up movable players when dice is rolled
 - Displaying game over window when game is over and allowing user to replay the game if he wants to play again